Thank you to all for a great year. Have an awesome summer.

 Chapter 16: Remix Culture

-This curriculum is based on a lot of educational videos provided by the school-adopted company, Languagenut.
+This curriculum is based on a lot of educational videos and games provided by the school-adopted company, Languagenut.

 Unit 1: About Me (Green Coded Sections)